 ESV Bible App.
 In addition to offering a sharp and clean layout for Bible reading this app offers great resources to help you dive deeper into the Scriptures.
 It comes with free access to the ESV Global Study Bible and it’s study notes and for a few bucks you can purchase and download even more resources such as the ESV Study Bible and notes, Literary Study Bible and notes, Gospel Transformation Bible and notes, and the ESV Men’s and Women’s Devotional Bibles.
 This tends to be my go to digital resource as I study God’s Word.

 MacArthur Study Bible App.
 There are a ton of great study Bibles out there.
 One of those is The MacArthur Study Bible.
 In this study Bible pastor and theologian John McArthur offers in depth study notes to go along with the Biblical text.
 This app is basically a digital version of that study Bible.
 In the app you can read the Bible in either the ESV, NASB, or KJV.
 You do have to pay a few bucks to get full access to the study notes but it’s a one time charge and well worth it.
 I’ve always enjoyed MacArthur’s study helps whether that’s through his study Bible or commentaries and this app helps me continue learning more about God’s Word through his resources.
-I do disagree with him on various parts of theology in regards to dispensationalism and eschatology but overall the study notes I have access to through this app are very beneficial.
+I do disagree with him on various parts of theology (for example, his dispensationalism position as well as other parts of eschatology) but overall the study notes I have access to through this app are very beneficial.

 Even though there are many digital resources I have used three tend to be the ones I use the most.
 I’d highly recommend you check them out if you are looking for tools to help you go deeper in your study of God’s Word.